-With January over and February out the way, we’re settling into 2019 now.
+With January over and February out the way, we’re settling into 2019 and the marketing predictions are rolling in.
 I find the whole month of January intriguing and each year watch on with fascination, it's two areas that really interest me:

 The first is the teeny one second transition between the 31st of December 23:59:59 and the 1st of January 00:00:00.
 It’s something quite magical.
 The effect it has on the general population is marvellous:

 The intensely lethargic suddenly develop the urge to whip out the fitness clothes and exercise.

 The over indulgers suddenly cut down on consumption.

 The human chimneys become determined to save their lungs.

 And the list goes on.
 This bizarre tradition of New Year's resolutions doesn’t just stop at home though.
 It also takes place in every business.

 Business that have not done what they wanted to the previous year suddenly experience a motivational spurt.
 Goals are set, targets are pegged and successes are dreamed up.

 It’s a wonderful time of the year, full of expectation and marketing predictions...